Eating Healthfully: Tips to Make It Easier

 I do not have time to eat better.

-There is nothing wrong, by the way, with using bottled spaghetti sauce and other time-saving convenience foods to prepare your "from-scratch" meals.
-Just remember that the more you rely on processed/convenience foods, the harder it is to control the fat and sodium content of the foods you prepare.
-But relying on already-prepared supermarket products does not undermine your intentions to prepare nutritious meals.
-That is especially true in light of the many low-fat, reduced-sodium products available to consumers today.
+Look for ways to make meal prep quicker.
+There is nothing wrong with using bottled spaghetti sauce and other time-saving foods to make your "from-scratch" meals.
+Just remember that the more processed foods you use, the harder it is to control the fat and sodium in the foods you make.
+But using already-prepared supermarket products is not cheating.
+Just try to choose low-fat, lower-sodium products.

 Myth No. 4: